Mohammedvaraliya/MCA-Coursework/README.md

 # 📘 **MCA Coursework Repository**

-Welcome to my **MCA Coursework Repository**, a collection of all the code I've written while attending my Master of Computer Applications (MCA) degree.
-This repository will evolve over time as I progress through the semesters, adding new directories and code for each subject.
+Welcome to my **MCA Coursework Repository**, where I am documenting all the code, projects, and practical work as I progress through my Master of Computer Applications (MCA) degree.
+Currently, I am in the first year, first semester, and I will keep updating this repository with more material as I continue to learn and evolve.

 > **"If you really believe in what you’re doing, work hard, take nothing personally, and if something blocks one route, find another.
 Never give up."**
 > — **Laurie Notaro**